gc3pie/gc3pie/gc3apps/ieu.uzh.ch/README.gthechemostat.txt

 list of all the parameters that will have to be passed to the Matlab script containing the `theChemostat` function.

+Expected signature of the main function:
+<function name> <input csv> <result folder>

+Example:
+thechemostat('chunk_1.csv','./results')

 Additionally, `gthechemostat` requires the location of the Matlab scripts to be executed to be specified in the `-R PATH` option.

 Running ``gthechemostat``
 ======================

+## Step 0: activate GC3Pie environemnt
+    $ source ~/gc3pie/bin/activate

 ## Step 1: Activate ScienceCloud API authentication
-    $ source .virtualenvs/s3it/bin/sc-authenticate.sh
+    $ source ~/gc3pie/bin/sc-authenticate.sh

 Provide UZH Webpass shortname and password at prompt as requested.

+Note: environmental variables set by the sc-authenticate command are only valid for the running shell session.
+If you log-out and log-in again, or simply connect through another shell session, you will have to re-run the sc-authenticate script again before being able to run any GC3Pie command.

+### Step 1.1: Verify access to ScienceCloud resource
+    $ gservers

+Check for output:
+    (Accessible? ) | True

 ## Step 2: Execute gthechemostat in `screen`
 Example:
-    $ screen -L `which gthechemostat` data/in/input.csv -d data/src/ -C 30 -s 20151104 -o data/out -N
+    $ screen -L `which gthechemostat` input.csv -R sources -f thechemostat -C 30 -s 20151104 -o results -N

 From the provided example, one could customize:
-* location of input.csv file: instead of `data/in/inp.csv`, provide the full path of an alternative input .csv file
+* location of input.csv file (instead of `input.csv`),
-* location of Matlab scripts (where MainFunction.m is located): instead of using `data/src`, provide the full path of an alternative folder where the MainFunction and its related Matlab scripts are located.
+* location of Matlab scripts, where the main function is located (use the `-R` option),
+* name of the Matlab function to call (use the `-f` option).
+Note: there must be a cooresponding Matlab file, named after the main function, in the Matlab scripts folder specified with the `-R` option.
-* Location of result folder: instead of `data/out` provide the alternative path to the result folder (where all the results will be stored)
+* Location of result folder (use the `-o` option)

 Other GC3Pie specific options that can be customized:
 * session name: the value passed to the `-s` option (20151104 in the